 iii) To fine/suspend the offending club an amount/period to reflect the gravity of the offence

-iv) To expel from all league cup competition where the matter relates to breach of rule 9d.
+iv) Expulsion from all league cup competitions where the matter relates to a breach of rule 9d.

 26. Appeals.
-In the event of offending party being aggrieved by the decision of the executive committee, then the aggrieved party shall have the right of appeal against that decision to the full League Council of appeals committee.
-Any such appeal must be in writing and made within seven clear days of the receipt by the appellant of the decision of the executive committee.
-All such appeals must be accompanied by a one flat fee of £50.00 which shall be forfeited if the elements or whole appeal is dismissed, or considered to be frivolous, vexatious or otherwise unreasonable.
+Appeals against decisions made by the executive committee shall be made to the full League Council of Appeals Committee.
+Any such appeal must be in writing and made within seven clear days of receipt of the decision of the executive committee.
+All such appeals must be accompanied by a fee of £50.00 which shall be forfeited or returned in full or part at the discretion of that committee.

 27. Misuse of the Social Media.
-Clubs are expected/required to ensure that all their members are aware of the misuse of social and other media as outlined below and be aware of the possible consequences faced by individuals and/or the club if such misuse happens.
+Registered clubs and players are expected and required to ensure that they are fully aware of the misuse of social and other media as outlined below and in addition be aware of the possible consequences in terms of misconduct being substantiated

 27a.
-Any public or circulated comment brought to the attention of the League in any form of social media ( e.g. Websites, Facebook, Twitter, Blogs etc. ) or in the general media ( e.g. press, radio, television, general websites , club programs etc. ) that is detrimental to the league , officials or the Game in general by a Club, Officials, Players, Club Member or someone acting on their behalf may be viewed as Unsatisfactory Conduct under the leagues Code and Procedures and therefore is a disciplinary offence and may result in due disciplinary procedure against the Individual(s) or Club.
+Any public or circulated comment brought to the attention of the executive committee in any form of social media (e.g. Websites, Facebook, Twitter, Blogs etc.) or in the general media (e.g. press, radio, television, general websites, club programs etc.) that is substantiated as detrimental to either the league, league officials, clubs, players or the game in general by anyone connected to the league, either directly or indirectly, will be dealt with as a disciplinary matter and shall result in proceedings against those whom allegations have been made.

 27b.
 It shall be viewed as an offence to re-communicate in any way any detrimental comments or to ask others to do this.
 Misconduct of this nature shall be treated as a disciplinary matter.